makiwara/onegin-verses/README.md

 # onegin-verses

-Verses made of Eugeni Onegin in Russian (included)
+Verses made of Pushkin’s ‘Eugeni Onegin’ in both Russian and English.

 Run `python onegin.py` or `python james.py`